tmseldon/silentWings2491/README.md

 ![](https://img.itch.zone/aW1nLzk0NzEzOTMuZ2lm/original/WYx4nt.gif)

-I kept a devlog on the itch site of this game.
-These are the entries that I have woritten so far:
+I have been keeping a devlog on itch.io.
+These are the entries that I have written so far:

 - [Final implementation and playable demo!](https://tmseldon.itch.io/silentwings-2491/devlog/405077/final-implementation-and-playable-demo)
 - [Demo version playable!](https://tmseldon.itch.io/silentwings-2491/devlog/404804/demo-version-playable)